H-1B Cap Season

 - Complete all required sections of the form accurately and in accordance with the regulations and form instructions.

 - H-1B cap petitions and advanced degree exemption petitions for the FY 2022 cap must include an employment start date of no earlier than Oct.
 1, 2021.
-If your selected registration was submitted during the initial registration period of March 9 to March 25, you must indicate a start date of Oct.
-1, 2021, on your petition or your petition will be rejected or denied.
+You must indicate a start date of Oct.
+1, 2021 or later (and six months or less from the receipt date of the petition) on your petition or your petition will be rejected or denied.
 Do not file petitions earlier than six months before the requested employment start date.
 We will reject H-1B petitions requesting an employment start date or a start date of “As Soon As Possible” or “ASAP.”

 - Ensure that the petition is properly signed.